coinchimp/coinchimp/docs/blog/posts/2024/Understanding-KRC20-Minting-A-Step-by-Step-Guide.md

 ## What is KRC20?

-KRC20 is a standard for tokens on the Kaspa blockchain, similar to the BRC20 standard for Bitcoin.
+KRC20 is a standard for tokens on the Kaspa network, similar to the BRC20 standard for Bitcoin.
 It defines a set of rules for tokens, enabling seamless interaction within the Kaspa ecosystem.

 ## Minting KRC20 Tokens: The TypeScript Example